spawnfest/brink/README.md

 To demonstrate the functionality of Brink, we have set up a demo application.
 There is one producer that periodically produces a set of random integers as events on a Redis Stream indefinitely.
-There are two consumers, named "alfred" and "bob", consuming the random integers and outputting them to the console.
+There are two consumers, named "alfred" and "bob", consuming the random integers and outputting their count and average to the console.

 ## Usage
 Clone this repo, then run